hos-b/image-carla/README.md

 ## Algorithms

 ### Data Collection
 Controls from Carla's autopilot is used as the label for each frame.
 The current dataset is produced from Town02.
-A total of 110 episodes, each containing ~700 frames have been recorded and stored inside and hdf5 file using `data_collector.py`.
+A total of 110 episodes, each containing ~700 frames have been recorded and stored inside an hdf5 file using `data_collector.py`.

 ### DataLoader
 A custom Dataset class is used to handle the chunks from the hdf5 file.
 This also makes handling frame history much easier (`dataloader.py`).